 Who might benefit from the use of a weighted blanket?
-Anyone who has trouble falling asleep, staying asleep, or needs calming input during relaxing activities (reading, watching t.v., etc.).
+Anyone who has trouble falling asleep, staying asleep, or needs calming input during relaxing activities (reading, watching TV, etc.) can benefit.

 How much weight should be in a weighted blanket?
 This depends on the weight of the person as well as personal preferences.
 Typically about 15% of the person’s body weight is a nice amount.

 What can be used as weight in the blanket?
 I like to use poly-fil beads (purchased at local hobby or fabric stores).
-These are fairly inexpensive, non-toxic, and machine-washable.
-Some people use used clothing, sand, pebbles, dried peas or beans, or pony beads.
+These are fairly inexpensive, nontoxic, and machine washable.
+Some people use old clothing, sand, pebbles, dried peas or beans, or pony beads.

 - Sew pockets onto a blanket.
 Use Velcro at the top of each pocket.
 Make beanbags filled with polyfil beads (find these at local hobby store or fabric store).
 Place beanbags into pockets.
 This allows you to adjust the amount of weight in the blanket as needed.

 - Purchase a fleece throw blanket and a twin sheet set.